tyler36/vitest-demo/readme.md

 }
 ```

-Use `--coverage.reportOnFailure` or the configuration equivalent to generate coverage even when tests fail.
+Use `--coverage.reportOnFailure` or set in configuration to generate coverage even when tests fail.

 ### Snapshots